polroti/gift-app-ar/README.md

 # AR Based Gift App

-* Web Based AR app for CTSE module
+- Web Based AR app for CTSE module

+## Use in mobile browsers.